spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-mjolnir.md

 ## 3. Make sure the account is free from rate limiting

-You will need to prevent Synapse from rate limiting the bot's account is not rate limited by Synapse.
+You will need to prevent Synapse from rate limiting the bot's account.
 This is not an optional step.
 If you do not do this step mjolnir will crash.
 [Currently there is no Synapse config option for this](https://github.com/matrix-org/synapse/issues/6286) so you have to manually edit the Synapse database.
 Manually editing the Synapse database is rarely a good idea but in this case it is required.
 Please ask for help if you are uncomfortable with these steps.

 1. Copy the statement below into a text editor.